vdchoi/theratcave.github.io/_pages/staff.md

 I am currently a full-time student, studying engineering!

 **Hobbies**
+Other than my
+~~addiction~~
-Other than my addiction interest in Among Us, I play Rocket League, Smash Bros, and Warframe.
+ interest in Among Us, I play Rocket League, Smash Bros, and Warframe.
 I also enjoy Rock Climbing and Yugioh!

 **Fun Fact**
 I do card magic!
-If you wanna see some, I'll often be qberting in the VIP lounge!
+If you wanna see some, I'll often be streaming in the VIP lounge!

 ***